 Unlike the Comotomo, the neck of the Mimijumi bottles is slightly angled/tilted.
-The neck is angled so that even when the bottle is inverted during feeding, the nipple still remains horizontal and at a right angle allowed the baby to latch properly just like in breastfeeding.
+The neck is turned so that even when the bottle is inverted during feeding, the nipple remains horizontal and at a right angle, allowed the baby to latch correctly, just like in breastfeeding.

 It helps the baby to grasp during feeding, which provides a natural experience of breastfeeding.

 Also, the titled neck allows the proper upright position of the baby during feeding.

 When a baby swallows too much air during feeding, they become gassy, colicky, and fussy.

 This is why the Mimijumi bottle has an anti-colic venting system.
 The vent allows that air to enter and leave the bottle seamlessly without mixing with the milk or formula while the baby is feeding.

 Besides, the non-free flow mechanism that helps babies to control the flow of milk also helps to minimize the amount of air swallowed during feeding.

 The bottles have measurement markings that show the amount of liquid.
 They also come with a jar to help you in measuring accurate feedings.

 Comotomo bottles are made from medical grade silicone.
 The FDA approves medical-grade silicone as a safe material for making food and drinks containers like baby bottles, plates, and sippy cups.

 Silicone makes these bottles soft, squeezable and gives them a skin-like texture.
 This, coupled with the natural breast shape of the bottle, helps to prevent nipple confusion.
 Thus, it is easier for nursing moms to switch from breastfeeding to bottle and vice versa.